QiYao-Wang/Awesome-LLM4Patents/README.md

 > 🔥 for papers with >50 citations or repositories with >200 stars.\
 > 📖 for papers accepted by reputed conferences/journals.
+> ❌ for papers that I haven't read.

 ### Survey